-Just as everyone judges books by their covers, the designs you use have a big impact on not only how people perceive you, but also the effectiveness of your advertising campaigns.
+Just as everyone judges books by their covers, the web design you use has a big impact on not only how people perceive you, but also the effectiveness of your affiliate marketing campaigns.
 Luckily we can glean design principles from psychology to make our advertising campaigns much more effective.

 Now at this point I should mention that we could literally write a whole book on this topic, in fact, there are whole books written on this very topic so this will not be a conclusive post but instead it will focus on a few simple but useful tips that can help you get more out of your campaigns.

 Take a look at the fonts below.
 How do they make you feel?
 What type of adverts and markets do you think they’d work better in?